All Episodes

 I guess they didn't read that in the fine print when they signed.

-And and and and I'll tell you, based on uh what I've seen, you know, uh with this whole thing is that people don't have an income problem most times.
+And I'll tell you, based on what I've seen with this whole thing, is that people don't have an income problem most times.

 They have a spending problem.

-And and uh this guy saying he can't afford health insurance and all that.
+And this guy saying he can't afford health insurance and all that.

 What I'd like to know is how many times did he go out to a ball game instead of paying his bills or paying insurance?

-Or how many uh how many times did uh you know you go out and and buy the latest shoes out there instead of going out and and uh and buying health insurance because I've seen that way too often when I got into this field.
+Or how many times did he go out and buy the latest shoes out there instead of going out and buying health insurance?

-Going out to people's houses and they wanted to get some type of insurance, and when you tell them how much it was, they they had the money to afford it.
+And when you tell them how much it was, they had the money to afford it.

-They just chose not to do it because they wanted to go ahead and and buy uh an expensive car or the latest TV or the latest cell phone.
+They just chose not to do it because they wanted to go ahead and buy an expensive car or the latest TV or the latest cell phone.

 Yeah, that's big, yeah.

-We're in we're in his contract, maybe that he have uh so many coffee breaks that he had to have during the day that maybe drove the company out of business.
+Maybe did he have so many coffee breaks that he had to have during the day that maybe drove the company out of business.

-Well, now I don't know that we necessarily want to go uh that far.
+Well, now I don't know that we necessarily want to go that far.

 We just calmed them down.

-So you think you you think some people would rather die than pay for their own health care.
+So you think some people would rather die than pay for their own health care?

 No, what I think is that people make poor choices and poor decisions.